SoujanyaPonnapalli/ScalingBlockchains/README.md

 | [OmniLedger](https://ieeexplore.ieee.org/abstract/document/8418625) |      1800 (T)|   60,  30 | Limit bandwidth, latency|

 **Note:**
-- The results are from the papers for a configuration with around 100 nodes.
-However, the numbers are not presented for a direct comparison between the systems, but for an average throughput and latency estimates of the current state-of-the-art.
+- The numbers are not presented for a direct comparison between the systems.
 - There is a lot of interesting ongoing work on analyzing different attacks and the security of blockchains, proposing applications of blockchains in various fields and so on...
 However, these are not a part of the current study.